The Jacquemin Family Foundation Education Abroad Scholarship

 Scholarships will be in the amount of $1,000 each.
 Up to twenty awards will be made per year, subject to availability of funds.

 Each application is carefully considered by a Scholarship Committee comprised of a representative of the Global Education Office (GEO), a faculty representative, and a Jacquemin scholar alumni.
 The Committee will evaluate applications according to the following categories in this order of importance:

 - Financial need as determined by Mason's Office of Financial Aid

 - Academic fit of the study abroad program to the student's goals

-You are invited to apply for all of the Global Education Office (GEO) scholarships for which you qualify.
+Students are invited to apply for all of the Global Education Office (GEO) scholarships for which they are eligible.
 The Global Education Office (GEO) is committed to assisting as many students as possible.
-Therefore, priority will be given to students who have not received previous funding from the Global Education Office (GEO).
-In addition, if selected for an award, each applicant will only receive one scholarship per application cycle.
+Therefore, preference will be given to students who have not received previous funding from the Global Education Office (GEO).

 During or upon return from the study abroad program, Jacquemin scholarship recipients are required to provide the following:

 - Submit one High-Quality video (raw version) or photo representing their time and experiences abroad during their stay and/or no later than 30 days after their return; AND

 - Submit to GEO a Thank You Letter addressed to Mr. Jacquemin and a written summary of their experiences; AND